jodadoj/card-game/README.md

 insert new version of card (duplicate)

-basically makes it easier to accuse a player of cheating if they have a good hand
+basically makes it easier to accuse a dammed of cheating if they have a good hand

 low risk option

 rig the shuffle

-They can give certain players certain hands
+They can give certain dammed certain hands

 The dealer needs certain protections otherwise it's too easy to accuse them

 # IN PLAY - Antepartum - before birth

-Need a certain amount of time given to allow actions
+Need a certain amount of time given to allow actions and points to perform them:

-Players can cheat further
+Dammed can cheat further

-Players can send each other hidden messages by purchasing the means from their shares
+Dammed can send each other hidden messages by purchasing the means from their shares

 		flies of beelezebub - hidden simple instructions, tracable, non-binding

+			Can send in order to create suggestions but they don't hold up in trials

 		letters from [Mephistopheles' pen](https://en.wikipedia.org/wiki/Mephistopheles) - Faustian bargains which must be upheld and kept secret

+			Dammed cannot accuse another they have signed a full contract with and must act in their favour until specified round

-Players can watch other players for a chance to catch them
+Dammed can watch other dammed for a chance to catch them

 There's a period where no one can watch the dealer

 No one can see the people directly in front of them due to the fire

-Players can create distractions by interacting with the enviroment

-later build, unnecessary for MVP
+Dammed can create distractions by interacting with the enviroment (later build, unnecessary for MVP)

-Players can hide their actions more carefully
+Dammed can hide their actions more carefully

 Need a sort of action point and chance of detection system

-Players should also be allowed to force an end to a round
+Dammed should also be allowed to force an end to a round

 As usual a majority vote

-In later builds players should be given random insecentives by kings and princes of hell to act in a certain way for more money (hidden from others) or cards or other tools
+In later builds dammed should be given random insecentives by kings and princes of hell to act in a certain way for more money (hidden from others) or cards or other tools

+		This of these as the extended roles in mafia

+		Not necessarily a crime to fulfil these tasks and dammed should be able to reveal their contracts but they should create a target on their backs in some way through game theory

 ## BETTING